Candidates

 The tokenization process involves the following steps:

-2. Generating tokens that match the format and length of the original data: This ensures seamless integration into existing systems.
+2. Generating tokens that match the format and length of the original data: This provides seamless integration into existing systems.

 High-value tokens (HVTs) act as surrogates for actual primary account numbers (PANs) in payment transactions, with specific use restrictions.
 These characteristics make them particularly useful in payment processing, where securing cardholder data is paramount.